See up to 5 Types of Whales from 3 Departure Locations!

 No company in the area uses an airplane to spot whales – it's just too difficult.

 The companies that have the highest sighting success rate and can guarantee whales are the companies with the best range.
-Range is figured by vessel speed, length of the tour and location of the departure.
+Range is determined by vessel speed, length of the tour, and location of the departure.
 This is why Island Adventures has been #1 for many years.
-Island Adventures holds a cumulative 98% whale sighting success rate across four departure locations and three different vessels.
-No other company even compares.
-You’ll notice that other companies don’t post their specific success rate each day — online or anywhere else — like Island Adventures does.
+Island Adventures holds a cumulative 98% whale sighting success rate across all of our departure locations and vessels.
+No other company can compare.
+You’ll notice that other companies don’t post their whale sightings each day — online or anywhere else — like Island Adventures does.

 Killer whales are very vocal creatures.
 There’s even a network of underwater microphones that you can listen to 24/7.
 Check out orcasound.net and listen for Killer Whales from anywhere in the world.
 (If you’d like a heads up when orcas can be heard on these hydrophones, join Orca Network and friend them on Facebook)